Trigger warning: Doggy deaths! Don’t worry! It’s fiction!

 Deion looks at me.

-“I was sent here by the high priestess of Moriah,” he says to me.
+“I guess I never told you that I was sent here by the high priestess of Moria,” he says to me.
 I’ve never heard of the place.

 “You probably know it as San Francisco, which is no more.
 And we’re bringing the dogs.”
-Then Deion grabs the dog by its head, a pit bull that had moments ago looked like it would tear Deion’s throat apart, and says, “Aren’t we sweetie?
+Then Deion gently places his hands on the dog’s head, the same pit bull that looked like it would tear Deion’s throat apart moments ago, and says, “Aren’t we sweetie?
 We’re gettin’ out of here.
 We’re going to MagicLand.
 All of us.
-Every single one of us.
-And we got us one hell of an entourage.”
+And we’re never coming back.”